modelica/ModelicaSpecification/RationaleMCP/0031/ReadMe.md

   - Making it easier to organize the development work of a Modelica tool.
   - A working gorup with focus on the equation model and simulation semantics would also play a very important roll in future developments of new language features such as varying-structure systems, or integration with PDE solvers.
 * Basis for the _Equation Code_ of eFMI, [see below](#Relation-to-eFMI).
-* Help users understand the mysterious ways of the Modelica language by showing them the flattened models.
+* Help users understand the mysterious ways of the Modelica language by showing them the lowered models.
-* Comparison of different Modelica back ends with the same flattened model.
+* Comparison of different Modelica back ends with the same lowered model.
 * Plant model descriptions for use in control design.
 * Equation analysis for fault detection and isolation.
 * Integration with third party tools for equation analysis.  _(Could we be more specific about what this migh be?)_